 Feb.
 15, 2012 | A Video-Teleconference with US Army Brigade Leaders and Afghan Prosecutors

-Professor David Crane (College of Law/SPL) will moderate a video-teleconference with key leaders and JAG officers from the 3rd Brigade, 10th Mountain Division (Fort Drum, NY) and Afghan prosecutors from the Zharay District of Kandahar Province.
+Professor David Crane (College of Law/SPL) moderated a video-teleconference with key leaders and JAG officers from the 3rd Brigade, 10th Mountain Division (Fort Drum, NY) and Afghan prosecutors from the Zharay District of Kandahar Province.

 UN Perspectives on Postconflict Reconstruction